-He was speaking during a meeting with CIB’s chairman, Christopher Gentles and Yvonne Burns, general manager.
+He was speaking during a meeting at the ministry’s Hope Gardens offices in St Andrew yesterday with CIB’s Christopher Gentles, chairman, and Yvonne Burns, general manager.

-Some 16,700 hectares of land was under coconut production in 2019, representing 6% of the total agricultural areas islandwide, with an estimated 16,900 hectares projected for 2020.
+Some 16,700 hectares of land was under coconut production in 2019, representing six per cent of the total agricultural areas islandwide, with an estimated 16,900 hectares projected for 2020.

 Green urged the CIB to accelerate expansion of its operations by identifying suitable lands for increased production, stating that the time for expansion was now as there is a high level of demand for coconut water.

-Meanwhile, Gentles outlined that in order to promote farm productivity and increase farmers’ income, the CIB provides free seedlings, fertilizers for the first three years, and a weed control grant to registered farmers with the Board whose land can accommodate a minimum of 125 seedlings.
+Meanwhile, Gentles outlined that in order to promote farm productivity and increase farmers’ income, the CIB provides free seedlings, fertilisers for the first three years, and a weed-control grant to registered farmers with the board whose land can accommodate a minimum of 125 seedlings.

 The CIB was established in 1945 with responsibility for monitoring and informing the Government of the state of the industry, advising growers of agronomic best practices and providing quality planting material.